 Our ethos focuses on making sure that every student has the opportunity to progress and develop in all aspects, preparing them to face the future.
 We value the richness and diversity of the educational experience we offer, both within and beyond the classroom.
 We believe that these values are also vital in developing our professional, dedicated and highly competent members of staff.
 We are proud of our sense of community, with the quality of relationships between staff and students characterised by trust, respect and mutual support.

-The Members – The five Members meet twice a year or when necessary; an AGM every December and can attend any other meeting.
+The Members – The five Members meet twice a year or when necessary; an AGM every January and can attend any other meeting.
 The Members are responsible for overall oversight of The Perins MAT and for appointing the majority of the Trustees.
-Two of the five Members are also Trustees; three are independent.
+Four of five Members are independent; one is a Trustee.

-- Students & Standards Committee meets twice a term and attended by the Headteacher of each school
+- Students & Standards Committee meets twice a term and attended by the Headteacher or Deputy Headteacher of each school, and MAT Core Services Manager

-- Resources Committee meets twice a term and is attended by the Business Manager and a senior member of the Finance Team
+- Resources Committee meets twice a term and is attended by the Chief Operations Officer, HR Manager and Chief Financial Officer

 - Audit & Risk Committee (ARC) meets twice a term, plus with Auditors to receive the audit findings report after the end of the financial year